kstenerud/dogma/dogma_v1.md

 Dogma has three main types:

 * [`bits`](#bits): A set of possible bit sequences of arbitrary length.
-* [`numbers`](#number): Numeric values that may be used in calculations or even converted to a representations in bits.
-Number types are split into two primary forms:
+* [`numbers`](#number): Numeric values that may be used in calculations or converted to a representations in bits.
+Split into two primary forms:
   - [singular number](#number): A single numeric value.
   - [number set](#numbers): A set of values.
 * [`conditions`](#condition): True or false assertions about the current state.